Job Submission

 Example

 Having software compiled for a specific CPU architecture is a common reason to need constraints.
-For example, if you have software that is optimized for AMD CPUs, you can use the following command to ensure that your job runs on a node with AMD CPUs.
+For example, if you have software that is optimized for AMD CPUs, you can use the following command on Mantis to ensure that your job runs on a node with AMD CPUs.

 #!/bin/bash